damiencarbery/quotes/quotes.md

 ---

-"Ideas are worthless until we act on them." - Unknow
+"Ideas are worthless until we act on them." - Unknown

 ---